s-macke/AdventureAI/README.md

 ### As an employee, Brian Hadley, you have unfortunately overslept and are now running late for your scheduled presentation.
 You must hurry and go to work.

-The games effectively convey a sense of urgency in every line of text, prompting players to quickly shower, change their clothes, drive to work, and head to their supervisor's office.
+The game effectively convey a sense of urgency in every line of text, prompting players to quickly shower, change their clothes, drive to work, and head to their supervisor's office.
 As the game is designed for beginners, the text provides step-by-step guidance throughout the process.
 Following these instructions is relatively easy for the AI, leading to a majority of successful playthroughs by the AI.

 But upon arriving at the supervisor's office, it becomes apparent that the game has actually been lost.
-The genuine essence of your urgent situation is clearly portrayed.
+The true meaning of your urgent situation is clearly presented.
 You are, in fact, the murderer of Brian Hadley.
 He is under the bed.
 The game deceptively has lead you to believe that you are Brian Hadley himself.
 The game, however never lied to you.

 The AI requests to begin a new game.